Removal of banned book raises censorship questions

 The Department of Internal Affairs says the book has been passed to the Office of Film and Literature Classification to see whether it can be removed from the list.

-Next story in National: Bird watchers start yearly tally
+Next story in New Zealand: Bird watchers start yearly tally

 Copyright © 2011, Radio New Zealand